rubiefawn/remedy/shimmer.md

 If the natural (or unmodified) result of the roll is 1, this triggers disaster.
 Regardless of what the result would normally be, the ability roll fails.
 The Storyteller should also impose additional negative effects as part of disaster.

+Some rare effects may increase the possibility of disaster by increasing the amount of natural numbers that trigger it.
+These effects will specify the range, such as "1–3".

 #### Triumph

 If the natural result of the roll is 20, this triggers triumph.
 Regardless of what the result would normally be, the ability roll succeeds.
 The Storyteller should also impose additional positive effects as part of triumph.
 Triumph on an attack roll causes a critical hit.

 Triumph guarantees success.
 The Storyteller should be cautious and disallow ability rolls for impossible tasks, such as lifting a castle or lying to a god.

+Some rare effects may increase the possibility of triumph by increasing the amount of natural numbers that trigger it.
+These effects will specify the range, such as "18–20".

 ### Dominance & Threat